Minor in Big Data Technology

 The non-CSE course elective list is empty at the moment.
 Courses will be added here upon their approval as an elective.

-Application deadline for Fall 2017-18: All applications should be submitted in hard copies to CSE Admin Office, on or before noon of 1 September 2017 (Friday).
+Application deadline for Spring 2018: All applications should be submitted in hard copies to CSE Admin Office, on or before 5:00pm of 2 February 2018 (Friday).